Equipment

 Each day I need to make sure the growing tips on all of the plants are not covered by new growth from the fan leaves.
 These large leaves will push upwards towards the light.
 Sometimes I can weave the leaves under other stems but if I can’t I will remove these top fan leaves.

-I begin letting side stems start to grow a week before the flower cycle starts.
+I usually let the plants grow for 6 weeks before beginning the flowering stage.
+I begin letting side stems for some strains grow a week before the flower cycle starts.
 The flowers will form on these stems and this insures there will be enough to form a solid carpet of colas under the lights.
-I will begin removing a couple of the largest and oldest fan leaves daily.
-By the 3rd week flowering I want to end up with two large leaves on each of the 4 main stems.
+I don’t want too many stems to form and may prune the plant to keep the colas from becoming too crowded.